 - Tenancy by its entirety – is a form of joint tenancy with right of survivorship, but only for married couples in some states

 - Community property – property obtained during a marriage in some states (though not New York)

 State laws play an important role here.
 We can help you determine which form of joint ownership, if any, is a good fit for you.

 We Have the Tools to Help You

-Contact our office today at 646.736.7539 or via the submission box below.
+Contact our office today.
 We’ll help you decide whether it makes sense to avoid probate in your particular case and, if so, the best way to do so.

 You can schedule a call with us or reach us directly at 855.528.9637 to learn more about how best to plan today to protect those most important to you.